DigiMaxIO/pio-sparkfun_pro_nrf52840_mini-setup/README.md

 # note
 This is an updated version of the original branch, with updated core & project files.
 The original files were causing errors resulting in it not compiling in my PlatformIO IDE (latest build as of today is Core 4.3.4 & Home 3.2.2).
 I believe this is due to an updated structure requirement in the json and variant files.
+I have only tested this on MacOS, as that is my preferred OS for development, but this should work just fine on Windows as well.

 # Sparkfun Pro nRF52840 Mini
 Below are instructions for setting up PlatformIO for [SparkFun Pro nRF52840 Mini](https://www.sparkfun.com/products/15025) development.